bush1D3v/nei_market_front/CONTRIBUTING.md

 #

-**_Agradeço pela sua contribuição e espero que possamos trabalhar juntos para tornar o meu Blog ainda melhor.
+**_Agradeço pela sua contribuição e espero que possamos trabalhar juntos para tornar o projeto NEI ainda melhor.
 Se você tiver alguma dúvida ou precisar de ajuda, não hesite em entrar em contato comigo.
 Juntos, podemos criar uma aplicação mais robusta e eficiente._**

 ENG 🇺🇸
-# 🖋️ Contributing to the Blog
+# 🖋️ Contributing to the NEI

-Thank you for your interest in contributing to my **Blog**.
+Thank you for your interest in contributing to **NEI** project.
 Your help is **valuable** to improve and **expand** my application.
 Below are the **guidelines** and **steps** to contribute to my project.

 ## 💻 How to Contribute